-There are many interesting things to do in Tokyo.
+There are many interesting things to do in one week in Tokyo.
 It is one of the largest, most modern, most fascinating, most exotic cities in the world, but also one of the most westernized in all of Asia.
 Public transport is incredibly efficient, the streets are excessively clean, and Tokyoites are wonderfully polite!
 And since it is a city that is disproportionately large and certainly difficult to navigate, here is a short summary of the most interesting things to do and best addresses to visit… for when time is running out.

-Interesting Things to Do in Tokyo: Arrival, 9 hours
+Begin One Week in Tokyo: Arrival, 9 hours

 Tokyo Narita is a modern and simply organized airport.